-- Weigh the benefits of aggregation against the risks of sharing your security credentials.
+- Weigh the benefits of aggregation against the risks of sharing access to your accounts.
 Be particularly diligent when you authorize a third party to facilitate payments on your behalf.
-Check to assure payments go to the right place.
+Check to ensure that payments go to the right place.

 - Read the terms and conditions of any user agreement or contract you sign.
-Know what rights you are granting with respect to accessing your financial accounts and using your data.
-For instance, how often are your accounts scraped and what data is collected?
+Know what rights you’re granting with respect to accessing your financial accounts and collecting your data.

-- Verify that the aggregator will access only the information it needs to provide the desired service to you.
-Also be aware that there may be charges for certain transactions and services you elect to use.
+- Verify that the aggregator will access only the information it needs to provide the desired service.
+Also be aware that there might be charges for certain transactions and services you elect to use.

 - Does the aggregator use encryption when retrieving your data?
 How long is the data retained?
-What is the process of purging or disposing the data once you terminate your contract?
+What’s the process of purging or disposing of the data once you terminate your contract or revoke access?

-- What happens if there is a data breach or any unauthorized access to your account?
+- What happens if there’s a data breach or any unauthorized access to your account?
 Is there a process in place to notify consumers and financial institutions should a breach occur?

 - What type of liability, if any, does the aggregator bear in the event of a consumer loss due to a data breach or unauthorized access?
 Does the aggregator have the financial capacity or insurance coverage to compensate consumers for loss?
 Is there a dispute mechanism in place to resolve any issues related to data breaches or unauthorized access?

-- How accurate are the scraping algorithms used to collect data from your financial accounts?
-To find out, you can ask whether the aggregator conducts periodic checks to ensure that it is collecting data and using it accurately to provide the required service.
+- If the aggregator uses scraping algorithms to collect data from your financial accounts, does it store your credentials?
+How accurate is the data it collects?
+To find out, you can ask whether the aggregator conducts periodic checks to ensure that it’s collecting current data and using it accurately to provide the required service.
 You should also check the data yourself against your primary source accounts.

 - Do your own online research and due diligence.
-Look up any reviews, complaints or lawsuits against the data aggregator or the third-party service provider you are contemplating using.
+Look up reviews, complaints or lawsuits against the data aggregator or the third-party service provider you’re considering using.